 (Terrapene ornata ornata)

-Frannie’s known life began as a Kindergarten classroom pet about 30 years ago.
-A student’s mother agreed to care for Frannie during the summer, resulting in the teacher asking the family to keep Frannie.
-For the next 28 years this same family continued to care for Frannie and helped her survive a predator attack.
+Frannie’s known life began as a kindergarten classroom pet in the 1990s.
+A student’s mother agreed to care for Frannie during one summer, resulting in the teacher asking the family to keep Frannie.
+For the next 28 years, this same family continued to care for Frannie and helped her survive a predator attack.
 With the children who once helped care for her grown and residing in another city, Frannie came to NMWC in 2018.

 (Crotalus viridis)